 The Flickering Myth writing team share their top ten Christmas movies…

-Christmas is almost upon us!
-Have you finished your Christmas shopping?
-Have you already eaten too much food?
-Are you feeling festive yet?!
+Christmas is upon us!
 For many people, feeling festive is all about Christmas films.
 They can easily transport you back to your childhood, to happier times, to memories with your loved ones.
 If you’re struggling to choose a film to help induce your festive cheer then fear not – the writers at Flickering Myth have compiled the top ten Christmas films for you, so work your way through them and we promise they’ll put you right in the mood!

 10. The Snowman (1982)